opengento/magento2-hoodoor/README.md

 **If you are in production mode, do not forget to recompile and redeploy the static resources.**

-## Features

-### Country to store mapping

-Define many countries to many stores relation.
-This configuration will allows Magento to map stores with countries.

 ## Settings

 The configuration for this module is available in `Stores > Configuration > Customer > PasswordLess Login`.